 This time of year is always a busy time of year for us.
-Naturally plumbing problems like to strike at the worst possible time, like right in the middle of your holiday party!
-Clogged drains make for one of the most common plumbing problem we see.
+Naturally, plumbing problems like to strike at the worst possible time, like right in the middle of your holiday party!
+Clogged drains make for one of the most common plumbing problems we see.
 Most clogs are not the result of a serious plumbing problem, but more so an act of fate and misuse.
 To protect your drains this holiday season we have some holiday plumbing tips for you.

 We are big advocates for regular drain cleaning.
 This time of year is a great time to have your drains cleaned.
 As time goes on, grime and debris start to collect in your drains.
 During times of heavy usage, the added stress can cause a plumbing problem.
 Having your drains cleaned before you do any type of heavy entertaining is a good idea to prevent any unnecessary problems.

 We cannot say this enough!
 Drains are meant to remove wastewater, not your leftovers and trash.
 Anything you put down the drain, has the potential get stuck and cause a clog.
 If you are second-guessing it, you probably should put it in the trash can.
 Some things to never flush or put down the drain:

 - Grease and fat

 - Fibrous food particles – potato peels, corn husks, celery